schoradt/core/README.md

 # TODO
 - The JUnit tests have to be extended.
-- There is currently no Logging-Framework available.
+- Logging isn't implemented appropriately.